 Hemophilia occurs when a protein in the blood, which is needed to form a blood clot, is missing or reduced.
 This certain type of protein is called a clotting factor.
 When there is not enough of this clotting factor in your body, you do not stop bleeding as quickly as you should.

-Hemophilia A occurs when there is a lack of the clotting protein called factor VIII (eight).
+Hemophilia A is when there is a lack of the clotting protein called factor VIII (eight).

-Hemophilia B occurs when there is a lack of the clotting protein called factor IX (nine).
+Hemophilia B is when there is a lack of the clotting protein called factor IX (nine).

 Bleeding and Clotting